-Low-impact exercise protects against dementia, too
+Low-intensity exercise protects against dementia too

 Prof Eef Hogervorst